Hard-drives can contain multiple partitions which helps to organize data

 boot loaders.
 To create such a partition you can use Parted or GDisk

-which are both on recent SystemRescueCd versions.
+which are both on provided with SystemRescueCd.
 Here is how to do that

 using the Parted command line interface.
 You have to be careful when you